joyent/conch-api/Conch/docs/vison.md

 Conch helps you build and manage datacenters.

 Conch's goal is to provide an end-to-end solution for full datacenter resource
-lifecycle: from design to initial power-on to end-of-life.
+lifecycle: from design to initial power-on to end-of-life for all components of all devices.

 Conch is open source, licensed under MPL2.